-As you can see, the differences between the full sized bed and the queen sized one could be quite substantial, especially if those few inches on top are what you’re looking for.
+As you can see, the differences between Full-size beds and Queen-size ones can be substantial, especially if those few inches on top are what you’re looking for.

-At the same time, the size of your mattress is also going to determine a few different components such as the overall comfort not only of your sleeping solution but the entire bedroom as well.
+At the same time, the size of your mattress is also going to determine a few different components such as the overall comfort and how conducive that size is for your bedroom.
 If you have a smaller room, it’s wiser to go with a smaller option in order to leave enough space for other necessary furniture as well.